Pylons/pyramid/docs/narr/firstapp.rst

    config.end()

-The :meth:`repoze.bfg.configuration.Configurator.end` method tells the the system that application configuration has ended.
+The :meth:`repoze.bfg.configuration.Configurator.end` method tells the system that application configuration has ended.
 It is the inverse of :meth:`repoze.bfg.configuration.Configurator.begin`.
 In particular, this causes the :term:`application registry` associated with this configurator to no longer be the "current" application registry, meaning that code which attempts to use the application registry :term:`thread local` will no longer obtain the registry associated with the configurator.

 .. note::